Labor's climate safeguard laws clear Senate | The New Daily

 “Our trading partners increasingly expect us to act and investors expect businesses to act,” she said.

-Prime Minister Anthony Albanese says the bill is pivotal to the government achieving its 43 per cent emissions cut by the end of the decade.
+Prime Minister Anthony Albanese said the bill was pivotal to the government achieving its 43 per cent emissions cut by the end of the decade.

 The government this week reached a deal with the Greens and crossbenchers to deliver the votes needed to pass the bill.